MORTGAGE BANK HAS 2,000 VIRTUAL ASSISTANTS

 While larger firms simply set up employment centers overseas and hire people directly, we still prefer to hire VAs through firms that source talent for us.

-This is b/c these firms know the rules, the lay of the land, and where and how to source talent in ways that we never could.
+This is because these firms know the rules, the lay of the land, and where and how to source talent in ways that we never could.

 It is more efficient for a firm of our size to tap into the know-how and economies of scale these firms offer.